-Improving quality of life for patients with prostate cancer
+Improving the quality of life for patients with prostate cancer

 An innovative new treatment is improving the quality of life for patients with prostate cancer